 Traveling in Iceland – Do get a bus transfer from the airport

-Pre-book convenient and economic bus transfers between Keflavik Airport and your hotel in Reykjavik city.
+Pre-book convenient and economical bus transfers between Keflavik Airport and your hotel in Reykjavik City.
 Let the driver negotiate the Icelandic roads while you relax in our modern and comfortable coaches.
-The airport is 45 minutes from Reykjavik so a taxi will cost you an arm and a leg
+The airport is 45 minutes from Reykjavik so a taxi will cost you an arm and a leg.

-Do– Read the fine print if you are renting a car
+Do– Read the fine print for car hire in Iceland

 If you are unsure of anything do not leave the office until you know or understand exactly what you can and can’t do.
 I asked plenty of questions before we left and I was very nervous that we had missed something.

 Don’t- Think you will be covered for everything

 Unless you’re staying in the city, car hire in Iceland is the best way to get around.
 In saying that, there were so many things that I thought you would be covered for that you just weren’t, even though we got the highest possible coverage.